technology-toolbox/website/content/blog/jjameson/2010/04/17/stagger-the-startup-of-your-virtual-machines.md

 title: Stagger the Startup of Your Virtual Machines
 date: 2010-04-17T04:50:00-06:00
 description:
-  "I've mentioned before how I run two Hyper-V servers in the \" Jameson Datacenter \" (each one hosting a variety of different VMs).
-On the rare occasion that a patch comes out on Windows Update that affects Windows Server 2008 Server Core edition (such..."
+  'I''ve mentioned before how I run two Hyper-V servers in the " Jameson Datacenter " (each one hosting a variety of different VMs).
+On the rare occasion that a patch comes out on Windows Update that affects Windows Server 2008 Server Core edition (such...'
 aliases:
   [
     "/blog/jjameson/archive/2010/04/16/stagger-the-startup-of-your-virtual-machines.aspx",